Edmonton’s go-to tattoo artist

 MUST Read

 All my appointments require non refundable deposit.
 It comes off the total of the tattoo.
-Forfeiture of the deposit happens due for two reasons: I require 48 hours notice of cancelation or postponement no exceptions.
+Forfeiture of the deposit happens due for two reasons: I require 48 hours notice of cancellation or postponement no exceptions.
 So anything inside that 48 hour period forfeits the deposit, including a no show.
 30 mins late or greater for your appointment.

 About Me